kfrancischen/MESH/doc/docs/LuaAPI/pattern.md

 s = SimulationPattern.new()
 ```

-Most of the function provided in [base class](baseClass.md) can be used except for the following changes.
+All of the function provided in [base class](baseClass.md) can be used.

 !!! note